Helping you find the best in evidence-based practices and promising approaches to improve care for people with complex

-To improve the health outcomes and daily lives of individuals in the United States with the most complex care needs, seven leading health care foundations — Arnold Ventures, The Commonwealth Fund, The John A. Hartford Foundation, Milbank Memorial Fund, Peterson Center on Healthcare, the Robert Wood Johnson Foundation, and The SCAN Foundation — are working together to accelerate health system transformation.
+To improve the health outcomes and daily lives of people in the U.S. with the most complex care needs, seven leading health care foundations — Arnold Ventures, The Commonwealth Fund, The John A. Hartford Foundation, the Milbank Memorial Fund, Peterson Center on Healthcare, the Robert Wood Johnson Foundation, and The SCAN Foundation — are working together to accelerate health system transformation.

-This collaborative seeks to help health care organizations participating in value-based payment models — including accountable care organizations and Medicare Advantage Plans — adopt evidence-based interventions to improve outcomes and lower overall costs of care for people with complex needs.
+This collaborative seeks to help health care organizations participating in value-based payment models — including accountable care organizations and Medicare Advantage plans — adopt evidence-based interventions to improve outcomes and lower overall costs of care for individuals with complex needs.

 The Better Care Playbook (the Playbook), made possible through the Seven Foundation Collaborative and led by the Center for Health Care Strategies (CHCS), represents one step toward this aim.
-This online resource center provides health care stakeholders with the best available knowledge about promising approaches to improve care for people with complex needs and encourages users to test best practices in their own care settings.
-To learn more, visit the Playbook User’s Guide.
+This online resource center provides health care stakeholders with the best available knowledge about promising approaches to improve care for people with complex needs and spread best practices.

 Learn More About the Playbook